SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 ```
 For unsupervised approach, trimmed sequences are passed to the loop.

-Exception handling is coded, such that errors thrown from DetectAnomaly method can be handled(like passing of non-numeric values, or number of elements in list less than 2).
+Exception handling is coded, such that errors thrown from DetectAnomaly method can be handled(like passing of non-numeric values, or number of elements in list less than two).

 DetectAnomaly method works similarly for both our approaches.
 It is the main method which detects anoamlies in our data.
 It traverses each value of a list one by one in a sliding window manner, and uses trained model predictor to predict the next element for comparison.
 We use an anomalyscore to quantify the comparison and detect anomalies; if the prediction crosses a certain tolerance level, it is declared as an anomaly.

 In our sliding window approach, naturally the first element is skipped, so we ensure that the first element is checked for anomaly in the beginning.

-We can get our prediction in a list of results in format of NeoCortexApi.Classifiers.ClassifierResult`1[System.String] from our trained model Predictor using the following:
+We can get our prediction in a list of results in format of "NeoCortexApi.Classifiers.ClassifierResult`1[System.String]" from our trained model Predictor using the following:

 ```csharp
 var res = predictor.Predict(item);